skip to main |

 On behalf of CLL patients everywhere, let me say this: We told you so.

-s the reasons behind their finding:
+The authors discuss the reasons behind their finding:

-an the general population at all stages of the disease.
+“Notably the emotional QOL score of CLL patients was lower than the general population at all stages of the disease.
 Because most early stage CLL patients have no disease-related symptoms, and typically have a better prognosis than other types of cancer, this psychological effect of the disease may be under appreciated by many physicians.
 CLL differs from most other types of cancer in that most patients with early stage disease are not immediately treated, which can cause emotional distress for patients who feel that ‘nothing is being done’.”

-some other fundamental reasons why CLL is so hard on the emotions, but let’s take that “watch and wait” issue first.
+I submit that there are some other fundamental reasons why CLL is so hard on the emotions, but let’s take that “watch and wait” issue first.

 Waiting for the accident, then watching it happen

-recommended initial course of action for patients with CLL.
+“Watchful waiting,” aka “watch and wait,” is an exquisite form of torture.
+It is, by consensus of the experts, the recommended initial course of action for patients with CLL.
 It stems from the medical theory that since there’s ultimately nothing we can do to stop the CLL, there’s no point in treating it before we have to (such treatment bringing with it its own set of toxicities, as well as disease resistance that eventually renders the disease untreatable).

 By its very nature, then, the theory of W&W is underpinned by a certain degree of helplessness, and therefore hopelessness.

-tients sometimes think of “W&W” as “watch and worry.”
+There’s a reason patients sometimes think of “W&W” as “watch and worry.”
 W&W can be compared to driving across an intersection and seeing a truck running a red light on your left.
 W&W is the time that elapses between “Omigod, we’re going to be hit by that truck!” and the actual broadsiding -- but considerably more drawn out, of course.

-exquisite form of torture, worthy of Torquemada himself, is that W&W also provides patients with hope up until the very moment of impact.
+The “exquisite,” in the exquisite form of torture, worthy of Torquemada himself, is that W&W also provides patients with hope up until the very moment of impact.

-miss me after all,” we say.
+“Hey, maybe the truck will miss me after all,” we say.
 “What if I can ride this thing out, avoid treatment or serious ill effects from my CLL?”

 For those with truly indolent CLL -- what Dr. Terry Hamblin calls asymptomatic lymphocytosis or low-level disease that might also be termed the “Goody Two Shoes Cancer” (regular old CLL being the “Good Cancer,” of course) -- the truck may indeed miss.